If you’re taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 Make it a game to count how many wild roosters or chickens you can find while visiting Key West with your kids.
 They roam free around the island and you will even find them at the playgrounds!

-It's simple, but sometimes those simple things are the best experiences.
-Our family really enjoyed being so close to a cruise ship right at Mallory Square.
-We haven't been on a cruise before, so getting up close to watch the sunset was pretty cool.
+It’s simple, but sometimes those simple things are the best experiences.
+Our family really enjoyed being so close to a cruise ship right at Mallory Square and I just had to grab a photo.
+We haven’t been on a cruise before, so getting up close to watch the sunset was pretty cool.

 Sometimes finding a great playground is all that’s needed for a fun hour of time with kids on vacation.
 Higgs Beach playground was a great find for our family of 6 when we spent a full day in Key West.